Home » WAEC » WAEC Registration 2023 – What You Need to Know

 These are the most important subjects.
 In addition to the above, each student must take three of the following subjects that are not already offered as core subjects: Biology, Economics, Physics, Bookkeeping, Chemistry, Typewriting, Further Mathematics, Shorthand, Commerce, History, Geography, English Literature, Agricultural Science, Woodwork, Health Science, Auto-Mechanics, Building Construction, Music, etc.

-That’s it on how to register for WAEC 2023 Examination.
+That’s it on how to register for the WAEC 2024 Examination.
 We believe you now know what’s required and the registration processes.

 Share with your friends!